Beard and cloak do not make one a philosopher. (German Proverb)

 What comes out of a human outside the bathroom could be a good sign of its likely value, but perhaps not any title.
 Learn from flowers:

 Flowers do not remain, however nice they are, they usually pass over into fruits and berries and seeds in the great cycle of a plant's total life manifestation.
-We have to strive to make sensible idea flowers work well in our lives.
+Seeds sprout later again, and again, as long as circumstances and other influences are suitable.

 Big names often stand on small legs (American proverb).

 There are some overlooked facts in life.
 That dirty faces could help us to get time by ourselves may be an overlooked finding.
 Another: Christ was a Norwegian American, and he wrote letters too.
 Christ was his first name.
 (Zempel 1991;1985-91).

 If the British proverb "The wind in one's face makes one wise" is taken to be good enough to act by, we get wiser by troubles we overcome.
 Taken figuratively, it suggests that adversity, misfortune, and hardship can make you wise if you survive the hardships, learn well enough from them, and make able use of it.